TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 #### Generating Input Sequences
 Another problem for structural test data generation are test objects with internal states.
-In theses situations an input sequence is required to cover certain structures.
+In these situations an input sequence is required to cover certain structures.

 A further problems with state-based systems is their tendency to make use of flag and enumeration variables to control the current state.